Electric Car acronyms: what are the most important ones in electric mobility

 The term LEV refers to low-emission vehicles, which include not only electric vehicles but also those powered by natural gas or LPG, as well as the latest generation of internal combustion engines with low CO2 emissions.
 LEVs are designed to reduce theirenvironmental impact compared to conventional vehicles.

-Alternating current(AC) is that in which the flow of electric charges changes direction cyclically.
-It is commonly used in electric distribution networks and for charging electric vehicles via standard charging stations.
-AC charging stations are often more common and less expensive than DC stations, making them a popular choice for home and public charging.
+Alternating current (AC) is electricity in which the flow of electric charges changes direction cyclically.
+It is commonly used in electricity distribution networks and for charging electric vehicles via standard charging stations.
+AC charging stations are often more widespread and less expensive than DC stations.
+DCstations, making them a popular choice for home and public charging.

-Direct current(DC) is where the flow of charges occurs in only one direction.
+The direct current (DC) is that in which the flow of charges occurs in only one direction.
 It is mainly used in batteries and rapid chargers for electric vehicles because it allows faster and more efficient charging.
 DC charging stations can provide high powers, significantly reducing waiting times for drivers.

 Some common units of measurement in the electric mobility industry include: